sgchun/nps/README.md

      - **effal**: effect allele.
 It should match either a1 or a2 allele.
      - **pval**: p-value of association.
      - **effbeta**: estimated *per-allele* effect size of *the effect allele*.
 For case/control GWAS, log(OR) should be used. *DO NOT pre-convert them to effect sizes relative to standardized genotypes.
 NPS will handle this automatically.*
      - **effaf**: (*Optional*) allele frequency of *the effect allele* in the discovery GWAS cohort.
 If this column is missing, NPS will use the allele frequencies of training cohort instead.
-Although this is optional, we **strongly recommend to include effaf when available in GWAS summary statistics.** When this column is provided, NPS can apply an extra QC check to cross-check the effect allele frequency between GWAS and training cohort data.
+Although this is optional, we **strongly recommend to include effaf when it is available from a GWAS study.** When this column is provided, NPS will run a QC check for the consistency of the effect allele frequencies  between GWAS and training cohort data.
      ```
      chr	pos	a1	a2	effal	pval	effbeta	effaf
      1	569406	G	A	G	0.8494	0.05191	0.99858